danburonline/public-writings/03_essays/2024/10_essay/README.md

 ## Essay Task

-Discuss how stem-cell-derived models have the potential to impact our understanding of one of the neurodevelopmental disorders studied in this module.
+Discuss how stem-cell-derived models have the potential to impact our understanding of one of the neurodevelopmental disorders studied (I chose epilepsy) in this module.